TheJacksonLaboratory/KCET/tutorial/TUTORIAL.rst

 1. Concept replacement and PubMed abstract processing
 #####################################################

-The first step of our analysis consists in the creation of concept embeddings based on ``relevant'' abstracts in PubMed.
+The first step of our analysis consists in the creation of concept embeddings based on ``relevant`` abstracts in PubMed.
 PubMed abstracts were downloaded (see `here <https://www.nlm.nih.gov/databases/download/pubmed_medline.html>`_ for instructions) and processed to replace words and phrases by corresponding concept ids based on the `PubTator resource <https://www.ncbi.nlm.nih.gov/research/pubtator/>`_.